liquid-labs/cloudcraft/README.md

 <span id="cloudcraft-info"></span>
 #### `cloudcraft info <options> <server-name>`

-Displays info about the servers or, if {underline name} supplied, a server.
+Displays info about the servers or, if _name_ supplied, a server.
 By default will display all information.
 If one or more info select options is provided, then it will only display that information.

 ##### `info` options